invest-it/linum/translation-script/README.md

 The missing language-tags will now be added to the other files.
 <br>
 <br>
+**IMPORTANT:** At the moment the script only tracks newly added keys, if you change an existing value nothing will happen.

 <b>VS Code</b>

-To launch the script with one click add following lines to your <code>launch.json</code>:
+To launch the script with one click add following lines to your <code>launch.json</code> (via _Run -> Add Configuration_):

 ```yaml
 "configurations": [
         {